 The bridge is designed to be permanently affixed to the implants.
 As with a single tooth implant, the finished result has a similar aesthetic to your natural teeth with the same functionality.
 There are no unsightly metal hooks or clasps.

 If you are missing multiple teeth, dental implants are the most secure solution for supporting a fixed prosthesis.
-If you are interested in learning more about dental implant placement and your options for tooth restoration, we encourage you to contact Greater Charlotte Oral & Facial Surgery to schedule an initial consultation at either of our two office locations in Steele Creek or Pineville, Charlotte, NC.
-Dr. Marashi will perform a thorough oral examination and review your X-rays to determine the best surgical solution to meet your needs and restore your smile.
+If you are interested in learning more about dental implant placement and your options for tooth restoration, we encourage you to contact Greater Charlotte Oral & Facial Surgery to schedule an initial consultation at one of our offices in Charlotte or Gastonia, NC, or Fort Mill, SC.
+Dr. Marashi or Dr. Ricciuti will perform a thorough oral examination and review your X-rays to determine the best surgical solution to meet your needs and restore your smile.